Ye-Buehler/Molecular_Framework_Model/README.md

 <Br/>`python Molecular_Framework_Model.py example1.smi`
   - The model can also be carried out by appying the script *Molecular_Framework_Model.ipynb* in the Jupyter Notebook

-The two approaches above will both yield two .pickle files containining the framework for each molecule in the sample pool and the final framework dataset after combining the duplicates and sorting their frequency.
+The two approaches above will both yield two .pickle files containining the framework for each molecule in the sample pool (you can find these data in folder *example/results_of_each_example*) and the final framework dataset after combining the duplicates and sorting their frequency (you can find these final framework datasets for two examples in folder *results_merging/results/* for further steps of merging, etc.).
 A .html file elaborating the final framework results can be also obtained for each approach.

 ### Results Merging

+For very large databases, we usually have to split the databases or even using high performance computer clusters to treat them parallely.
+Therefore, an efficient script for merging all the results for each sub-databases is necessary.
+In folder *results_merging* you can see the file down below which will realize this merging process.
+<Br/>`Molecular_Framework_Results_Merge.ipynb`
+The all or top 10000 sorted frameworks for the entire database can be displayed in a .html file.
+You can also save the SMILES of frameworks on your own or utlize the *results_merged.pickle* file, and then display them with softwares like ChemDraw or Marvin.
+*top-10000-results-with-ROMol.html* in the same folder shows the framework dataset built from the two combined expamles.

 ## Contributing

 We welcome contributions, in the form of issues or pull requests.
 If you have a question or want to report a bug, please submit an issue.

 To contribute with code to the project, follow these steps:
 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.
 3. Make your changes and commit them: `git commit -m '<commit_message>'`
 4. Push to the remote branch: `git push`
 5. Create the pull request.

 ## Contributors